 - The NF Service producer ensures the integrity of the access token by verifying the signature using NRF’s public key or checking the MAC value using the shared secret.
 If integrity check is successful, the NF Service producer verifies the claims in the access token as follows:

 NOTE: Void.

+- In the direct communication case, it checks that the NF Instance ID in the subject claim within the access token matches the NF Instance ID in the subjectAltName in the NF Service Consumer's TLS client certificate.

 - It checks that the audience claim in the access token matches its own identity or the type of NF service producer.
 If a list of NSSAIs or list of NSI IDs is present, the NF service producer checks that it serves the corresponding slice(s).